oj-sec/ITO5163/README.md

 - `--stripe` - number of bytes to encrypt per stripe
 - `--skip` - number of bytes to skip between stripes
 - optionally, `-d` or `--data` - return results as JSON strings to aid data analysis
+- optionally, `-w` or `--write` - write the encrypted files to disk

-Note that the PoC examines the Shannon entropy of the comparative buffers in memory and does not actually write encrypted data to disk.
+Note that the PoC should never overwrite the target file.

 ### Example outputs